michaelsoftmd/pebkac-chrome/README.md

 This also means that Zenbot is only as capable as the LLM that runs it, and the prompts you give it!
 It is fundamentally of no-mind.
 It has no real understanding of what it is asked to do.
 All it has is Google Chrome dev tools, a couple libraries, and an API.

-Frankly, no LLM has been made that **is supposed to** fully operate Google Chrome.
+No LLM has yet been made that **is supposed to** fully operate a web browser!

 The browser runs with noVNC and loads about:blank on startup.
 You are warned.
 Zenbot is not C-3P0.
 Zenbot is a garden path.
-Zenbot will click the wrong buttons.
-It will go off on tangents.
 It works independently through ten (adjustable) steps using its own logic and processes, providing entirely self-directed browsing.
 While Zenbot is active you can check the highly detailed log output below the browser window to see what your LLM is up to.

 Or just give it a job and go do something else.
 Eat an apple.
 [Read a book.](https://www.amazon.com/Wells-Rest-Mitch-Davis/dp/0646826778?ref_=ast_author_mpb).